zammad/zammad-admin-documentation/manage-groups.rst

 - *Email*: choose which email address will be used as the sending address (`From` header) when agents reply to tickets in this group.
 Email addresses can be configured in Channels → Email → Accounts.

 - *Signature*: choose which signature should be appended when agents reply to tickets in this group.
-Signatures can be configured in Channels → Email → Signatures.
+Learn more about :ref:`signatures`.

 - *Note*: an internal note about the group that is only visible to people who can access the group management area.